james-carlson/sql-massive-node/README.md

 ### Instructions

 * Import the provided `postman_collection` into postman and make sure all the tests pass.
+(The tests depend on your server using port 3000, so if you used another port, you'll need to change it to pass the tests.)

 ### Solution